Bachelor of Science Honours Degree in Political Science and Governance

 The module examines the main theoretical perspectives and ancient political thoughts that inform political processes and how countries have reacted to the internal social, economic and political realities of the times as well as to the external variables such as imperialism and globalisation.
 Political theory also focuses on empirical research into the way political institutions function in practice.

 The module will explore the colonial history of the country and its correlation with the economic, social and political circumstances currently facing the country.
-Issues to do with politics of imperialism, corruption, political instability, inclusive development, debt trap, agrarian reforms and economic empowerment, structural and political reforms, globalisation and regional integration will be analysed with a view to fostering ways of overcoming the country’s economic challenges.
+Issues to do with politics of imperialism, corruption, political instability, inclusive development, debt trap, agrarian reforms and economic empowerment, structural and political reforms, globalisation and regional integration will be analysed to foster ways of overcoming the country’s economic challenges.

-The objective of the module is to enable students to acquire thorough knowledge of constitutional law and constitution making processes and how constitutional law regulate relations between government and citizens.
+The objective of the module is to enable students to acquire a thorough knowledge of constitutional law and constitution-making processes and how constitutional law regulates relations between government and citizens.
 Emphasis will be placed on the Supreme law of the land and how it informs peace, tranquillity and development between the government and the general populace.

-The module is hinged on examining the politics that surrounds the electoral processes.
-The thrust of the module is to equip students with the skills and knowledge on the political processes that surround elections.
+The module is hinged on examining the politics that surround the electoral processes.
+The thrust of the module is to equip students with the skills and knowledge of the political processes that surround elections.
 Comparisons of the different electoral systems and processes across the globe will be made.

 The module involves the comparison of domestic politics.
 Different political systems, actors, processes and models will be examined.
 Students are introduced to concepts, approaches and themes of enquiry and these are related to empirical evidence.